 Well, you are now ready with a wonderfully tasty Do It Yourself Sweet Curry Powder.
 I can't wait to hear how you like it!
 Please do share!

-Do you have a favorite curry dish to share?
+Do you have a favorite recipe to share that uses curry powder?